Reviewed by Dr Jessica Gunawan

 There’s another reason why there isn’t much awareness surrounding endometriosis: social stigma.

 Endometriosis is often dismissed as a “woman’s problem”.
 There are reports of female employees feeling reluctant to disclose their period pain to their colleagues or employers for fear of being perceived as lazy, weak or overdramatic.
 As a result, their diagnoses could come too late.
-According to the Endometriosis Association of Malaysia (EAM), on average, there is a delay of
+According to the Endometriosis Association of Malaysia (EAM), on average, there is a delay of seven to 11 years before a woman is diagnosed with the condition.

 Once diagnosed, endometriosis symptoms might have a prolonged impact.
 With a selection of both modern and traditional treatments and support from an organisation such as EAM, endometriosis doesn’t have to be endured alone.